garden-io/garden/docs/reference/commands.md

         # The module spec, as defined by the provider plugin.
         spec:

-            # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
+            # POSIX-style filename to write the resolved file contents to, relative to the path of the module source
+            # directory (for remote modules this means the root of the module repository, otherwise the directory of
+            # the module configuration).
             #
             # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
             # directories, they will be automatically created if missing.